MeeguTech/speak-zam/README.md

 # speak-zam
-application for ios user that can help to assist your presentation delivery
+application for IOS user that can help to assist your presentation delivery